mweel1/usa_high_level/grants/animal-agency/animal-population-management/index.md

 Depending on the technology available DNA could be sampled by the parents where any issues of breeding could be brought up and denied.

-If the animal was marked for consumption, sales needs from businesses would be analyzed to make sure their is a need.

 ## Sales

 A commission between the breeder and the sales channel would be setup.

-Licensed sales channels on the [/United States-internet](/United States-internet/) would be allowed to view upcoming inventory and sell it.
+An API would be available to for all breeders that would let them sell the animals in the market place.
+An application for each breeder could also be developed if they choose.

-Before a customer could own an animal they must go through the [licensing agency](/licensing-agency/) based on the type of animal they are purchasing.
+Before a customer could own an animal they must go through the [licensing agency](/licensing-agency/) based on the type of animal they are purchasing and get certified.